drfuzzi/INF2009_ImageVideoAnalytics/README.md

 ### 7.5 Motion Detection (Frame Differencing)

+Motion detection finds areas in an image that have changed between consecutive frames.
+It works by comparing the current frame with the previous one and highlighting pixels that are different.
+This method is simple and fast, but it cannot tell the direction of movement—only that something has changed.
 This requires **state** (the previous frame).
 You will add one variable outside the loop, then add the processing inside the loop.

 **Step 7.5a — Add initialisation**